KacWasilewski/Grounded./README.md

 A project developed by:

--Sahil Youssaf
+- Sahil Youssaf
--Nihal Mannath
+- Eleftheria Papadosifou
--Eleftheria Papadosifou
+- Kacper Wasilewski
--Kacper Wasilewski
+- Nihal Mannath

 Developed as part of the Master in AI for Architecture & the Built Environment 2024–25, during the 2nd and 3rd term research studio.
 Institution: IAAC – Institute for Advanced Architecture of Catalonia